the-punisher-29/TripSync/README.md

     implementation 'com.google.firebase:firebase-database:20.1.0'
     implementation 'com.google.android.gms:play-services-auth:20.6.0'
 }

-##Running the Project
+Running the Project
-Open the Project: Open the project in Android Studio.
+Open the project in Android Studio.
-Sync Gradle: Click “Sync Now” to sync Gradle files.
+Click “Sync Now” to sync Gradle files.
-Run the Application: Connect an Android device or start an emulator and run the app.
+Connect an Android device or start an emulator and run the app.
 Authentication Setup
 Ensure you have configured Firebase Authentication in the Firebase Console.
 Enable Google Sign-In and any other authentication providers you plan to use.

-##Database Setup
+Database Setup
 Configure Firebase Realtime Database rules and structure according to your project needs.

-##Contributing
+Contributing
 If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.